 What happens if I drop out of school or take a leave while I am enrolled in your insurance plan?

-Insured students who withdraw from school after the first 31 days of the policy period will remain enrolled in the student health insurance plan for the full period for which the premium was paid.
-There will be no refund of premium.
+Students who withdraw from school after the first 31 days of the policy period may remain enrolled in the student health insurance plan for the full period for which the premium was paid.
+The policy runs August 1 through July 31.

 Frequently asked questions about Health Services and insurance